General Rules and Regulations for studying in France

 For more information, here are the Campus France tutorials:

-This contribution applies to all registered students, but not to exchange students (as they are subject to a separate agreement)
+This contribution applies to all registered students, but not to exchange students (who are covered by a separate agreement).

-- Or, you are exempt from the CVEC (with a proof of exemption produced by the CROUS or another organization), and in this case, you will obtain a certificate of exemption from the CVEC on this same site.
+• Or, you are exempt from the CVEC (with proof of exemption from the CROUS or another organization), in which case you can obtain a CVEC exemption certificate on this same website.

 Omnes Education’s tools for successful studies in France